somasekharyepuru/better-auth/frontend/README.md

 ## 🎨 Design System

-The design follows a clean, modern aesthetic with:
+The design follows a clean, productivity-focused aesthetic with:

-- **Colors**: Blue/purple gradients with neutral grays
+- **Colors**: Blue/purple gradients with neutral grays for focus
-- **Typography**: System fonts with clear hierarchy
+- **Typography**: System fonts with clear hierarchy for readability
-- **Components**: Consistent spacing and styling
+- **Components**: Consistent spacing and styling optimized for productivity
-- **Layout**: Split-screen on desktop, single-column on mobile
+- **Layout**: Dashboard-focused design with intuitive navigation

 See [DESIGN_SYSTEM.md](./DESIGN_SYSTEM.md) for detailed design guidelines.